dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-projects.md

 ## Generate metadata

 dbt Explorer uses the metadata provided by the [Discovery API](/docs/dbt-cloud-apis/discovery-api) to display the details about [the state of your project](/docs/dbt-cloud-apis/project-state).
 The metadata that's available depends on the [deployment environment](/docs/deploy/deploy-environments) you've designated as _production_ or _staging_ in your dbt Cloud project.

 - dbt Explorer automatically retrieves the metadata updates after each job run in the production or staging deployment environment so it always has the latest results for your project.
+This includes deploy and merge jobs.
 - Note that CI jobs do not update dbt Explorer.
 This is because they don't reflect the production state and don't provide the necessary metadata updates.
 - To view a resource and its metadata, you must define the resource in your project and run a job in the production or staging environment.
 For details on how to set up a job, refer to [set up a documentation job](/docs/collaborate/set-up-doc-job).
 - The resulting metadata depends on the [commands](/docs/deploy/job-commands) executed by the jobs.